Sam-Max/rcmltb/README.md

-mirrorbatch - mirror files in batch to cloud mirrorset - select cloud/folder where to mirror leech - leech from cloud to Telegram copy - copy from cloud to cloud myfiles - file manager logs - get logs from server
+mirrorbatch - mirror files in batch to cloud mirrorset - select cloud/folder where to mirror leech - leech from cloud to Telegram unzipleech - leech and extract to telegram zipleech - leech and zip to telegram copy - copy from cloud to cloud myfiles - file manager logs - get logs from server